-Cut all the 2by2 to be the same length.
+Cut all the 2 by 12 to be the same length.
 Then cut the bottom and top part to complete the frame.
 As a way to keep the design clean, I used dowels.
 I have mixed feelings towards them, mainly because there is no room for error.
 For me, I find that a dowel center works great, especially where you cannot get a dowel jig to work.
-After drilling the holes glue up the parts, then add wood glue and clamps.
+After drilling the holes, glue up the parts, then add wood glue and clamps.

-To create the cross support I temporary laid out the shelf as it would be completed.
-I took a 2by2 lumber and placed it diagonally across the back.
+To create the cross support I temporarily laid out the shelf as it would be completed.
+I took a 2 by 2 piece of lumber and placed it diagonally across the back.
 With this piece of lumber in place, I then marked it where it intersected the two frames.
 Then cut it at that mark.
-Next, I used this piece of cross support to mark the other the other one.
+Next, I used this piece of cross support to mark the other one.